fthozdemir/unity-communication-pack/README.md

    - Exp for Displax : Select UDP and set Websocket Adress 127.0.0.1 .Udp port -> 3333.
 Websocket Port -> 3333

+#### Create a Tag
+- Create a game object with ```Tag.cs``` which is also ```Tuio11ObjectBehaviour.cs``` required.
+- Set the id of your tag from ```Tuio11ObjectBehaviour``` section.
+This is TUIO id of your tag. *You may see 0, 1, ...
+6 in simulations, but in Displax it may be 202, 203, ...
+303 etc.*
+- Set image source, and activeness from Tag Component as you desired.
+- Add *DebugText*.prefab if you wish to see position, Id, and angle in canvas. *Also do not forget to add include Canvas, Canvas Scaler and Graphic Raycaster to your Tag Controller.
+- You also may add any function from a script of a game object as an event in any count for start (when tag added ), update(when object changed position or angle) or remove(when object removed from table).
+-  **It is strongly recommended that you look at the ```ExampleTagEvents.cs``` for examples**

+### Working with Tuio
 Create scripts that implement the Tuio11Listener or Tuio20Listener interface and subscribe them to the manager using ```Tuio11Manager.Instance.AddTuio11Listener(this)``` or ```Tuio20Manager.Instance.AddTuio20Listener(this)```.
 Use the appropriate callbacks to implement your own TUIO application.
 Within the sample projects examples are given with the ```Tuio11Visualizer.cs``` and ```Tuio20Visualizer.cs``` which spawn simple Cursor/Pointer or Objects/Tokens.